Director of Social Trends Research

-Kim Parker is the associate director of the Pew Research Center’s Social & Demographic Trends project.
-She helps to oversee the project’s research agenda, manages major survey projects, and writes and edits reports.
-She also provides information and analysis to news organizations and other groups on the findings of the project’s research.
-Parker was previously the research director for the Pew Research Center for the People & the Press, and prior to that she worked as a research associate at the American Enterprise Institute.
+Kim Parker is Director of Social Trends Research.
+She helps to oversee research on emerging social and demographic trends, manages major survey projects, and writes and edits reports.
+She also provides information and analysis to news organizations and other groups on the findings of this research.
+Parker was previously the associate director of the Social & Demographic Trends Project and the research director for the Pew Research Center for the People & the Press, and prior to that she worked as a research associate at the American Enterprise Institute.
 She holds a master’s degree in American Government from Georgetown University and a bachelor’s degree from Trinity College.
 Parker is an author of studies on a variety of topics including aging, the changing American family, higher education, generational change, the Great Recession, the middle class, military veterans and Asian Americans.
-Parker frequently discusses Social & Demographic Trends findings with journalists and has been interviewed by broadcast outlets such as National Public Radio, NBC, MSNBC and C-SPAN.
+Parker frequently discusses social and demographic trends with journalists and has been interviewed by broadcast outlets such as National Public Radio, NBC, MSNBC and C-SPAN.